Sigmund Freud: Early career and marriage

+In addition, Franz Maciejewski presents as evidence of the affair the discovery of a Swiss hotel guest book entry for 13 August 1898, signed by Freud "Dr. Sigm.
+Freud & wife" while travelling with his sister-in-law.
+In Freud: The Making of an Illusion, however, Frederick Crews, though he agrees with Swales that Freud and Minna were having sexual relations and that a pregnancy and an abortion resulted, discounts the significance of the fact that Freud signed the hotel guest book as Dr. and wife, because "Swiss hotels at the time would have refused to accommodate an openly unmarried couple".

 Freud began smoking tobacco at age 24; initially a cigarette smoker, he became a cigar smoker.
-He believed smoking enhanced his capacity to work and that he could exercise self-control in moderating it.
+He believed smoking enhanced his capacity to work and that he could moderate it by exercising self-control.
 Despite health warnings from colleague Wilhelm Fliess, he remained a smoker, eventually developing buccal cancer.
-Freud suggested to Fliess in 1897 that addictions, including that to tobacco, were substitutes for masturbation, "the one great habit."
+In November 1923, hoping to check the recurrence of his cancer and to restore his vigour, Freud underwent a Steinach operation, a vasoligature then widely believed to have rejuvenating effects.
+Freud suggested to Fliess in 1897 that addictions, including tobacco, were substitutes for masturbation, "the one great habit".

 Freud had greatly admired his philosophy tutor, Franz Brentano, who was known for his theories of perception and introspection.
 Brentano discussed the possible existence of the unconscious mind in his Psychology from an Empirical Standpoint (1874).
 Although Brentano denied its existence, his discussion of the unconscious probably helped introduce Freud to the concept.
 Freud owned and made use of Charles Darwin's major evolutionary writings and was also influenced by Eduard von Hartmann's The Philosophy of the Unconscious (1869).
 Other texts of importance to Freud were by Fechner and Herbart, with the latter's Psychology as Science perhaps of underrated significance in this respect.
 Freud also drew on the work of Theodor Lipps, who was one of the main contemporary theorists of the concepts of the unconscious and empathy.